Sparrow0hawk/rse-calendar/README.md

 This pull request will need to be approved before your event appears on the website.

+> **Note**
+> Your Pull request will be closed and immediately re-opened to trigger the
+> test-build validation action.
+This is due to limitations with how GitHub
+> actions can trigger other GitHub actions.

 ### Submit as a Pull Request

 To add an event to the calendar you should suggest a [pull